the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/labs/lab3_riddle_client/_index.md

 - Does the endpoint require a payload?
 - How do you nicely format a dictionary to print to the user?

-{{< code-action "Code this functionality to allow the user to guess a riddle." >}} Reference your pseudocode and test cases to consider how to implement guessing a riddle.
+{{< code-action "Code this functionality to allow the user to guess a riddle." >}} Reference your pseudocode to consider how to implement guessing a riddle.
 Be sure to look at the existing code for a starting off point.

 **The client interaction should look something like this:**
 ```shell